Babali42/DrumsPatternLibrary/README.md

 ### A rhythm library for playing drum beats in the browser!

-Welcome to the **Drum Beat Repository**, a project built to help musicians, producers, and developers work with drum patterns using the latest web technologies.
+Welcome to the **Drum Beat Repository**, a project built to help musicians, producers, and developers work with drum patterns.
 This library leverages **Angular** and the **Web Audio API** to deliver a smooth, interactive drum sequencing experience right in your browser.

 ## 🚀 Features